CES awards cannabis company then bans it from mentioning cannabis when exhibiting – TechCrunch

 The trade association issued TechCrunch the following statement: “There are no cannabis or e-cigarette products on the exhibit floor at CES, as the show does not have a category pertaining to that market.
 Given cannabis is not a category at CES, the company was able to exhibit under the terms they’d showcase their product as a storage device,” adding later “Keeps Lab (sic) fit in the Home Appliances category for the Innovation Awards.”

 Exhibiting at CES can lead to significant growth for companies.
-Buyers, distributors, bankers alike attend the show in the hopes of adding companies and products to their portfolios.
+Buyers, distributors and bankers alike attend the show in the hopes of adding companies and products to their portfolios.
 For a startup like Keep Labs, it can lead to retail distribution, financial capital and valuable industry partners.
 And being nominated as an Innovation Award Nominee shines a spotlight, making deals even more accessible.

 There are other ways of being at CES than through conventional means.
 Many companies take up private spaces throughout Las Vegas, in hotel rooms, and in other conference centers.
 This lets companies access the CES attendees in more private settings.
 However, by nature, these spaces are invite-only, which eliminates a lot of opportunities for the companies.

 For cannabis companies, renting a hotel room bypasses the CTA’s rules, but not Nevada state laws.
-In the state of Nevada marijuana is legal to consume in private residence, but banned from consumption in parks, dispensaries and hotels.
+In the state of Nevada marijuana is legal to consume in private residences, but banned from consumption in parks, dispensaries and hotels.
 This means there isn’t — really — a place Las Vegas visitors can legally consume cannabis.
 And for cannabis companies looking to make deals, there are few legal locations where they can demonstrate their products.

-Banned Tech
+Banned tech

 This incident smells familiar.
-In the run-up to the 2019 show, the CTA awarded sex-tech startup Lora DiCarlo with the same award only later to rescind it.
-The CTA told TechCrunch at the time that the Lora DiCarlo Osé does not fit into exciting product categories, and the company should not have been accepted for the Innovation Awards Program.
+In the run-up to the 2019 show, the CTA awarded sex-tech startup Lora DiCarlo with the same award, only later to rescind it.
+The CTA told TechCrunch at the time that the Lora DiCarlo Osé does not fit into existing product categories, and the company should not have been accepted for the Innovation Awards Program.

 The CTA drew widespread criticism for revoking Lora DiCarlo’s award.